• Skip to primary navigation

 • Flip pancakes over when the top begins to bubble and the bubbles do not fill in.

-• Cook pancakes for an additional 1-2 minutes, or until they cooked through.
+• Cook pancakes for an additional 1-2 minutes, or until they are golden brown and cooked through.

 Notes